halocline/grommet/src/js/components/Pagination/README.md

 **pagination.container**

-Any valid Box property affecting the Box
+Any valid Box props for the Box wrapping the
-    wrapping the pagination controls.
+    pagination controls.
 Expects `object`.

 Defaults to